terrelsa13/MUMC/README.md

 There are many possible combinations!

-## Step 4: You Are Probably Thinking, "This Is Easy!".
-Yes It Is, BUT...
-### Objective - Educate you on the dangers of ill-thought-out Filter Statements.
+## Step 4: The dangers of ill-thought-out Filter Statements.
 You are **SOLEY RESPONSIBLE** if you misconfigure your Filter Statement and delete large portions of your library.
 I recommend staying in dry-run mode until you are certain things are working exactly as you want them to.
 #### !!!DANGEROUS Filter Examples Below BEWARE!!!
 What you **_NEVER_** want to do is to set ```*_created_days=TO_SOME_LOW_NUMBER```.